Public interest fellowships

 - Submission of all application materials requested below.

-- Confirmation of employment by the sponsoring public interest organization(s).
+- Confirmation of employment by the sponsoring public interest organization(s) (at least by the time of award if not confirmed at the time of application).

 Beyond these minimum requirements, the selection criteria will include: